saramic/learning/workshop/vi_everywhere/talk.md

 ## Script

 Wow, what a wonderful community we have in RORO Melbourne and Ruby Australia.
 Thank you to the organisers!
-What an amazing event! and some great talk from Selina and Mel! well done ladies.
-You guys rock.
+What an amazing event! and a great talk from Selena, well done.
+A real story of strength and percevierence, and getting into tech late gives you that feeling of always having to catch up.
+A real pleasure to work with people of this strong character at Fresho!.

+And what a diverese grou we are!
 I am honoured to present here.
 What a diverse group we are.
 Yeah I am sure we have a long way to go but 66% females talking today! wow!
 You know the other the day went to a meetup and it was so mono culture! everyone was the same sex, white, priveleged female